-My goal is to organize, empower, and support communities to come together and see new opportunities so that people feel connected and become self-sufficient, and communities more resilient.
+There are architects working in professional and volunteer roles to help rebuild and improve resilience for our communities.
+My goal is to organize, empower, and support communities to come together and find new opportunities that make them more self-sufficient and resilient.

 After returning from the 2010 Haiti post earthquake response work, I completed an SAP (Safety Assessment Program) Trainer course via the CA Emergency Management ATC-20 and ATC-45 program and became the WI AIA State Disaster Assistance Coordinator.

 On Feb.
 2, 2013, I traveled with a team of 23 volunteers traveled to a region in El Salvador previously hit by earthquakes and hurricanes to work building homes for local families.

 In September 2015 I joined forces with Namaste Nepal on a rebuilding program to help Nepali families recover from the April and May 2015 earthquakes.

 Today, I work for the University of Wisconsin Madison, serve as a CalOES SAP Trainer for the AIA Disaster Assistance Committee, and continue to act as the AIA WI Co-State Disaster Assistance Coordinator.